TheUniversalAxiom/pointy-stick/README.md

 # The Universal Axiom & The Epiphany Engine

-**A fundamental reimagining of intelligence — not as something we possess, but as something we participate in.**
+**A fundamental reimagining of intelligence — not as something we possess, but something we participate in.**

+IF: Intelligence is an organic process

 The Universal Axiom is an origin engine, not a knowledge container.
 It doesn't recycle answers — it **generates insight from first principles**, the same way physics generates motion, mathematics generates structure, and nature generates life.